resumetozero/Web-Scrapping_selenium/README.md

 ### Key Features

 - Scrapes product information from category pages.
-- Uses Selenium WebDriver for dynamic content loading.
+- Uses Selenium WebDriver for dynamic content loading and for your current location (pincode) input
 - Implements BeautifulSoup for parsing HTML content.
 - Stores scraped data in CSV format.